Medd1er/Scripts/Zabbix/ssl-cert-checker/README.md

-# zabbix-mysql-statistic
+# zabbix-ssl-cert-statistic
-A shell script to grab statistic of Remote MySQL server statistic
+A shell script to grab statistic of SSL Certificates
 # How to Use:

    0. Place script wherever in accessible directory